Robert Hunter (civil servant): Early years

 Hunter was born at Addington Square, in the south London suburb of Camberwell, the elder child and only son of Robert Lachlan Hunter, a master mariner and shipowner, and his wife, Anne, née Lachlan.
 He was educated privately until 1861 when he was admitted to University College, London.
 In the same year his family left London for Dorking, which was his first contact with the commons and hills of Surrey which he would come to love in later life.

 Hunter was awarded a first-class degree in logic and moral philosophy in 1863.
 At his father's suggestion he took up a post as an articled clerk in a firm of solicitors in London.
 Finding the work uninteresting he read for a master's degree in his spare time.

 In 1866 the philanthropist and politician Henry Peek ran a contest offering prizes of £400 for essays on the best means of preserving common land for the public.
-Hunter's entry, "The Preservation of Commons in the Neighbourbood of the Metropolis", was one of six winning essays.
+Hunter's entry, "The Preservation of Commons in the Neighbourhood of the Metropolis", was one of six winning essays.
 He traced the history and legal standing of the rights of common: "substantial privileges which were maintainable at law.
 Though a person claiming common of pasture in another's soil had no interest in that soil, yet he had a certain right over it, and could prevent by legal process any dealings with it which would prejudice this right."
 This principle, Hunter maintained, had been extended from old grazing rights to a modern requirement that common land should not be enclosed without due regard for "the health, comfort and convenience of the inhabitants" of nearby urban areas.

 The six essays were published in one volume in 1867.
 In the same year Hunter was admitted solicitor.
 He became a partner in Fawcett, Horne, and Hunter, solicitors to the recently established Commons Preservation Society.